 You know you’ve got a great product or service, one that can change the world (or at the very least make it a little easier for your customers).
 Yet when you email your prospects, you hear nothing.
 What gives?
 How come some people get crazy high reply rates while all you’re getting is digital tumbleweed?

-I’m an SDR at Reply, helping fill our sales funnel with qualified leads and booking meetings.
+I’m an SDR Lead at Reply, in charge of filling our sales funnel with qualified leads and booking meetings.
 We see great results from our cold emails, with reply rates of over 25%.
-If you’d like to reach more clients and boost your response rate, check out these 9 reasons your emails might be failing.
+If you’d like to reach more clients and boost your response rate, check out these 14 reasons your emails might be failing.

 You have the wrong contacts on your list